wschreyer/PENTrack/test/HarmonicFieldTest/README.md

 Harmonic field test
 =============

+**Several issues with the harmonic field implementation were found and partially fixed!
+These tests are now mostly deprecated.**

 This test uses a magnetic field generated from a harmonic polynomial expansion.
 It then runs PENTrack to print a cut through the field.
 There is a version of this directory that contains an iPython notebook for displaying and